Olefin metathesis

-Olefin metathesis is an organic reaction that entails the redistribution of fragments of alkenes (olefins) by the scission and regeneration of carbon-carbon double bonds.
+In organic chemistry, olefin metathesis or alkene metathesis is an organic reaction that entails the redistribution of fragments of alkenes (olefins) by the breaking and regeneration of carbon-carbon double bonds.
 Because of the relative simplicity of olefin metathesis, it often creates fewer undesired by-products and hazardous wastes than alternative organic reactions.
 For their elucidation of the reaction mechanism and their discovery of a variety of highly active catalysts, Yves Chauvin, Robert H. Grubbs, and Richard R. Schrock were collectively awarded the 2005 Nobel Prize in Chemistry.

 Catalysts

 The reaction requires metal catalysts.
 Most commercially important processes employ heterogeneous catalysts.
 The heterogeneous catalysts are often prepared by in-situ activation of a metal halide (MClx) using organoaluminium or organotin compounds, e.g. combining MClx–EtAlCl2.
 A typical catalyst support is alumina.
 Commercial catalysts are often based on molybdenum and ruthenium.
 Well-defined organometallic compounds have mainly been investigated for small-scale reactions or in academic research.
 The homogeneous catalysts are often classified as Schrock catalysts and Grubbs catalysts.
 Schrock catalysts feature molybdenum(VI)- and tungsten(VI)-based centers supported by alkoxide and imido ligands.

 Grubbs catalysts, on the other hand, are ruthenium(II) carbenoid complexes.
 Many variations of Grubbs catalysts are known.
 Some have been modified with a chelating isopropoxybenzylidene ligand to form the related Hoveyda–Grubbs catalyst.